-Tohoqua Community Development District ("the District") was created on August 15, 2017 pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes, by Osceola County Ordinance 2017-57, subsequently annexed into the City of St. Cloud on May 24, 2018 by Ordinance 2017-53.
+Tohoqua Community Development District ("the District") was created on August 14, 2017 pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes, by Osceola County Ordinance 2017-57, subsequently annexed into the City of St. Cloud on May 24, 2018 by Ordinance 2017-53, and expanded and contracted by Ordinance 2024-15 on February 19, 2024.
 The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.